Arnaud-Dorthe/ApocalypseDynamics.CE/README.md

 ### Installations

 First of all, download the Apocalypse Dynamics package, either by [direct download](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/archive/master.zip) if you are a simple user, or [through Git](https://github.com/Arnaud-Dorthe/ApocalypseDynamics.git) if you want to contribute to the project.
-If the latter case, you would need a Git client on your desktop.
+In the latter case, you would need a Git client on your desktop.
 For your conveniance, I have added a [github-git-cheat-sheet.pdf](https://github.com/Arnaud-Dorthe/ApocalypseDynamics/blob/master/github-git-cheat-sheet.pdf) in the root directory.

 Next, you must install a Modelica running environment as well.
 Here is how to install the OpenModelica one: